wangc168/changsheng-wang/_pages/about.md

 ---

-Yihua Zhang (张逸骅) is a fourth-year Ph.D. student at [OPTML Group](https://www.optml-group.com/) at Michigan State University, under the supervision of [Prof. Sijia Liu](https://lsjxjtu.github.io/).
-His research centers on *trustworthy* and *scalable* machine learning (ML) algorithms for large language models (LLMs) and diffusion models (DMs), with a keen focus on bridging theoretical foundations and real-world applications.
-In recognition of his outstanding contributions, Yihua was honored with the [IBM PhD Fellowship 2024](https://research.ibm.com/university/awards/fellowships-awardees.html), the [CPAL 2025 Risiting Star Award](https://cpal.cc/rising_stars_guidelines/), and the prestigious [MLCommons Rising Star Award in 2024](https://mlcommons.org/2024/06/2024-mlc-rising-stars/).
-Yihua has gained valuable industry experience through internships at leading technology companies such as [Meta AI](https://ai.meta.com/), [Amazon AWS AI Lab](https://aws.amazon.com/ai/), and [Cisco Research](https://research.cisco.com/).
-Yihua’s work is driven by the need to develop efficient, scalable, and robust ML algorithms, with a commitment to addressing modern challenges in these domains.
+Changsheng Wang (王昌盛) is a first-year Ph.D. student in Computer Science at Michigan State University, working in the [OPTML Group](https://www.optml-group.com/) under the supervision of [Prof. Sijia Liu](https://lsjxjtu.github.io/).
+His research centers on trustworthy AI and AI safety, with a focus on large language models (LLMs).
+He is particularly interested in building machine learning systems that are robust, efficient, and secure in adversarial or real-world settings.
+Before joining MSU, Changsheng received his B.S. in Data Science and Big Data Technology from the [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/), where he was advised by [Prof. Xiangnan He](https://hexiangnan.github.io/).
+He has completed research internships at [Intel](https://www.intel.com/content/www/us/en/homepage.html), and collaborated with [IBM Research](https://research.ibm.com/) on trustworthy and safe AI.

-**Research Keywords**: Machine Unlearning, Jailbreak Attack, Adversarial Training, Fairness, Parameter-Efficient Fine-Tuning, Memory-Efficient Fine-Tuning, Mixture-of-Experts, Model Sparsity, Large Language Model, Diffusion Model, Bi-Level Optimization, Zeroth-Order Optimization.
+**Research Keywords**: Machine Unlearning, AI Safety, Adversarial Training, Fine-Tuning Efficiency, Watermarking, LLM Robustness, Diffusion Models, Recommender System Security, Optimization.

-:heavy_check_mark: **Theme 1: Trustworthy Foundation Models: Robustness, Fairness, and Unlearning**: Yihua explores how to enhance the trustworthiness of foundation models, focusing on robustness against adversarial attacks, fairness in decision-making, and the emerging area of machine unlearning to ensure data privacy and compliance with deletion requests.

-:heavy_check_mark: **Theme 2: Scalable Foundation Models: Efficient Models, Data, and Algorithms**: In this theme, Yihua's work revolves around designing models that are not only powerful but also computationally efficient.
-His research includes advancements in model sparsification, memory-efficient fine-tuning techniques, and optimizing data usage for large-scale models.

-:heavy_check_mark: **Theme 3: Optimization in Modern ML: Bi-Level and Zeroth-Order Optimization** This research line focuses on the theoretical underpinnings of scalable machine learning algorithms, addressing real-world constraints through bi-level optimization and zeroth-order optimization.

-**Collaboration Opportunities**

-I am always open to collaborations with researchers, as well as undergraduate and graduate students seeking Ph.D. positions.
-While my primary research focuses on trustworthy and scalable ML algorithms for LLMs and DMs, I am also interested in exploring a wide range of topics beyond these areas.
-If you have exciting research ideas or are looking for opportunities to conduct research under professional guidance, feel free to reach out to me.
-Please refer to my [collaboration statement](./collaboration) for more details.
-You are also welcome to befriend me on [Wechat](./assets/img/Wechat.jpg) or connect me through [LinkedIn](https://www.linkedin.com/in/zhangyihua/).
+**Looking for Collaboration!**

+I am currently seeking a 2026 Summer Internship position in industrial or academic research labs related to AI safety, LLM robustness, or foundation model alignment.
+Feel free to reach out, befriend me on [Wechat](./assets/img/wechat.jpeg), or connect with me on [LinkedIn](www.linkedin.com/in/changsheng-wang-342332232).